-Kwame Oduro enters his fourth season as the head coach of the St. Bonaventure men’s soccer team in 2018.
+Kwame Oduro enters his sixth season as the head coach of the St. Bonaventure men’s soccer team in 2020.
 Oduro was appointed the seventh head coach in the history of the program on Dec.
 18, 2014.

 During his time leading the program, Oduro has led a resurgence in Bonnies men's soccer.

 In 2017, Oduro guided the Bonnies to an 8-9-2 overall record including a 4-4 mark in Atlantic 10 play and a spot in the A-10 Tournament for the first time since 2010.
 The team also registered five shutouts, the most for the program in seven years.
 Oduro's group doubled their win total from the previous season and posted their first four-game winning streak in the A-10 since 1999.
 His squad found a way to win in dramatic fashion, going 4-1-2 in overtime games and earned an A-10 Tournament berth in the season's final day with a 2-1 victory over No. 22 VCU at home.
 The Bonnies also scored a win over Albany which was just outside the national Top 25 rankings at the time of SBU's victory, 1-0.
-Senior Kieran Toland was recognized as the National Player of the Week by both the United Soccer Coaches Association and NCAA for his work in the season's final week while Nicola Bonso was named to the Atlantic 10's All-Rookie Team, giving Oduro three All-Rookie selections that he has recruited and developed, joining Paul Afful and Kosi Nwafornso in 2015 and 2016 respectively.
+Senior Kieran Toland was recognized as the National Player of the Week by both the United Soccer Coaches Association and NCAA for his work in the season's final week while Nicola Bonso was named to the Atlantic 10's All-Rookie Team.

 Before coming to St. Bonaventure, Oduro was an assistant coach at Canisius College for four seasons.
 During his time there under head coach Dermot McGrane, Oduro helped turn around the fortunes of the Canisius program.
 In the 2014 season, the Golden Griffins set a school record for wins in a season with nine -- eight of the wins coming by shutout.
 Oduro recruited nationally-ranked high school players, All-North Atlantic Team Regional All-American players and 30 players who made the All-MAAC Academic Team.
 Each of the past two seasons, Canisius received the NSCAA Academic Team Award with a team GPA of at least 3.0.
 During Oduro's time at Canisius, the squad was ranked 30th in the nation in scoring offense in 2012 and received National Soccer Coaches Association of America top 25 votes numerous times.